ytanay/ultrases/README.md

 ## Why?
 > We already have an SDK for Node, why do we need yet another module?

-Because the offical AWS SDK for Node.js is cumbersome and over-complicated for simple tasks.
+Because the official AWS SDK for Node.js is cumbersome and over-complicated for simple tasks.
 That's exactly the sort of things we have high level abstractions for.
 Besides, they uppercase the first letter of their properties.
 ```javascript
   var params = {WhoEvenDoesThat: 'nobody'}
 ```

 ## Documentation

-### Quick Refrence:
+### Quick Reference:
 - [Setup](#what-is-cargomaster)
 - [Sending a Simple Email](#sending-a-simple-email)
 - [Sending Raw HTML](#sending-raw-html)